Kapendev/parin/CHEATSHEET.md

     /// Indicates whether the content of the text flows in a right-to-left direction. bool isRightToLeft = false;

-    this(float visibilityRatio);
+    /// Sets the visibility ratio to the given value. this(float visibilityRatio);
-    this(Alignment alignment, int alignmentWidth = 0);
+    /// Sets the alignment (and its width) to the given value(s). this(Alignment alignment, int alignmentWidth = 0);
 }